juliiine/cygogne-mirror/README.md

  Please don't hesitate to tell me if you use my mirror, so I can improve it if there is more and more users.
  You can also contribute to modify the `readme.md` file, translate it or make me any feedback and suggestions.

-## Set Cygogne-IT to default mirror for portage
+## Set Cygogne to default mirror for Portage

 It's pretty simple because you only need to edit one file.
 Take your favorite editor and edit the `make.conf` located in `/etc/portage/` :